johnperry-math/AoC2023/More_Detailed_Comparison.md

   * This includes an occasional reference to Ada SPARK 2014 on account of its more stringent rules, but otherwise I didn't use SPARK this year.
 * Rust 2021
+  * One Rustacean [points out](https://users.rust-lang.org/t/irenic-comparison-of-ada-and-rust-based-on-the-advent-of-code/119249/3?u=johnperry-math) that I "should probably put both the edition and version here", since "[l]ots of changes happen within a single edition."
+I've worked on this for a lot of months, which involved several versions, but at the time of this writeup I'm using 1.81.0.

 ### Why didn't you discuss Feature X?
 It's the language's "killer app"!